jackivan88/tech2017-18/Office.com.md

 ### Period 2

 1. Write down tonight's homework in your planner and leave your planner on your desk for me to sign
+2. Have your class supplies ready
-2. Turn in your Logging into Windows checksheet to the teacher's desk
+3. Turn in your Logging into Windows checksheet to the teacher's desk
-3. Log into your computer and check your email for the Windows Login Tutorial assignment
+4. After the quiz, log into your computer and check your email for the Windows Login Tutorial assignment

 ### Period 3